MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/04-Ex1-2-use-teams-summarize-meeting-notes.md

+---
+lab:
+  title: 'Exercise 1, Task 2: Use Copilot in Teams to summarize meeting notes'
+  description: In your role as a Financial Analyst for Fabrikam, you joined a meeting
+    with Robin Kline, Fabrikam’s Finance Manager, and other members of the Finance department, including Amari Rivera, Quincy Brooks, Miguel Reyes, and Eric Solomon.
+    The purpose of the meeting was to discuss the upcoming year-end financial analysis and reporting requirement.
+The discussion covered how new data fields and automation might affect financial reporting timelines and formats.
+  duration: 32 minutes
+  level: 200
+  islab: true
+---

 # Exercise 1, Task 2: Use Copilot in Teams to summarize meeting notes
 ---
 In your role as a Financial Analyst for Fabrikam, you joined a meeting with Robin Kline, Fabrikam’s Finance Manager, and other members of the Finance department, including Amari Rivera, Quincy Brooks, Miguel Reyes, and Eric Solomon.
 The purpose of the meeting was to discuss the upcoming year-end financial analysis and reporting requirement.
 The discussion covered how new data fields and automation might affect financial reporting timelines and formats.